HyeonsuKang

 SIGPLAN 2018

-StarLogo Nova language to support end-user programming in various disciplines such as evolutionary biology, physics, and ecosystem sciences.
+We developed a general extension to the StarLogo Nova language to support end-user programming in various disciplines such as evolutionary biology, physics, and ecosystem sciences.
 This extension allowed end-users to select blocks that correspond to low-level programming constructs such as looping and variable assignment statements, and group them to create abstraction blocks that hide the low-level implementation details that oft-times distract learners from disciplinary learning objectives and system-level conceptual understanding.
 Using such abstraction blocks can also reduce the complexity of the programming language itself and lower the barrier to entry for novice learners.